Beyond Opioids: How A Family Came Together To Stay Together

 "It's very good at giving [the women] hope, and a sense of belonging," says Chandler, "and a sense that people care about them and their baby, regardless of what happened in the past."

 In 2016, Zimmerman was one of the first pregnant women with addiction to go through Family Group Decision Making in Berks County.
-Since then, the Berks County Children and Youth Services has worked with 19 more women like her.
+Since then, Berks County Children and Youth Services has worked with 20 more women like her.

-Only one mom who has completed the program has had to have her child placed in foster care; and two others had their babies placed within the extended family.
+Only one mom who has completed the program has had to have her child placed in foster care; and two others had their babies placed within their extended family.
 Eighteen still have custody of their children.

 Lost to herself and her family

 Being able to even come up with a plan, let alone asking for help in sticking with it, was new for Kelly.
-During the eight years that she was addicted to opioids, she pushed everyone away, especially her siblings and parents, and was often living out of hotels with her boyfriend, who was also her drug dealer.
+During the eight years that she was addicted to opioids, she pushed nearly everyone away, especially her siblings and parents, and was often living out of hotels with her boyfriend, who was also her drug dealer.

 "Sometimes we wouldn't hear from Kelly for, it seemed like, months," says her middle sister, Jessie Palmer.
 Holidays and family celebrations came and went without a call, or with empty promises.